SURAJ1371/TechGen31-website/README.md

 # TechGen31-website
-Designed to link YouTube video contents providing online education related to technical field
+Designed to link YouTube video contents providing online education related to technical field.
+Through this website anyone can arrange and embed YouTube videos in a single website, so that there is no need of searching them separately, just open a single website and get your required video.

   WEBSITE code is written below: